 It's hard to say exactly what your treatment for atrial fibrillation will be, because it depends so much on your symptoms and your risk for other health problems.

 Treatments are aimed at helping you feel better and preventing future problems, especially stroke and heart failure.
 There are three main types of treatment:

-- Treatment to control your heart rate.
+- Treatment to slow your heart rate.

 - Treatment to control your heart rhythm.